 Round banks where Tyne is born.

-The forest drive takes us into Redesdale, through forrested and unforrested sections of the southern Cheviot Hills.
-On its way it passes a hill called Oh Me Edge – perhaps a reminder of an old border feud.
+The lengthy drive across the wilderness takes us to Blakehopeburnhaugh in Redesdale, through both forested and un-forested sections of these southerly Cheviot Hills.
+On its way it passes to the south of the hill ridge called Oh Me Edge near Blakehope Nick – perhaps a reminder of an old border feud.